 Make it clickable.

-Even if your physical therapy marketing software doesn’t allow you to create a literal button (like the examples here), you can still deliver your CTA in the form of hyperlinked text.
+Even if your doesn’t allow you to create a literal button (like the examples in this blog), you can still deliver your CTA in the form of hyperlinked text.
 While the desire to click is stronger when the user sees an actual button, providing a link is still far more effective than having no CTA at all—and hyperlinks still stand out against the rest of the text.

 Test its effectiveness.

 Marketing is an ever-evolving game, and just because one strategy works well for one clinic, it doesn’t necessarily mean it’ll work well for another.
 Furthermore, the strategy you use this year may not have the same results next year.
 So, don’t be afraid to experiment and get creative.
 And when you do, make sure you test the effectiveness of your strategies against each other to see which ones your audience responds to more.
 Something as simple as changing the color of your CTA button can produce dramatically different results—a blue button might get lost on the page, whereas a green button stands out without being visually affronting, and thus, gets more clicks.

 In Saturday morning cartoons, the “big red button” is usually accompanied by a sign cautioning the character against pushing it—lest there be dire consequences.
 Fortunately for your patients (present and future), pushing your buttons (literally) will get them one step closer to their health and wellness goals.
 Have any questions about CTAs?
 Drop us a line in the comment section below!